lvidyasagar/auth-app-latest/README.md

 ### `npm run build`

-To generate the build files inside the `dist` folder we can create custom npm package using `npm pack` command in the project root folder. then it will create `auth-app-latest-xxx.tgz` file, which we can use by installing this npm package in other React projects.
+To generate the build files inside the `dist` folder.

+we can create custom npm package using `npm pack` command in the project root folder. then it will create `auth-app-latest-xxx.tgz` file, which we can use by installing this npm package in other React projects.

 **Note: This project builds files based on rollup configuration provided in the `rollup.config.js`.